spryker/spryker-docs/docs/scos/user/features/202204.0/persistent-cart-sharing-feature-overview.md

 {% endinfo_block %}

 ![internal-users-interface.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Shopping+Cart/Unique+URL+per+Cart+for+Easy+Sharing/internal-users-interface.png)
 The link allows displaying prices according to the selected currency.
 The cart shared via the link displays the prices in the currency that the owner has set up.
-If for example, the default currency was set to EUR and the owner has changed the currency to CHF, the shopping cart shared through the link also displays the prices in CHF.
+For example, if the default currency is set to EUR and the owner changes the currency to CHF, the shopping cart shared through the link also displays the prices in CHF.

 If a customer selects a link of the cart that's not available, the _This cart is unavailable_ message is displayed.